samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 supratman cihaur geulis cibeunying kaler bandung jawa barat 40114
 ```

 Extract evidence and resolve.
-The engine recognizes Jawa Barat as a province, Bandung as a City, Cibeunying Kaler as a District, and Cihaur Geulis as a Subdistrict.
+The engine recognizes `Jawa Barat` as a province, `Bandung` as a City, `Cibeunying Kaler` as a District, and `Cihaur Geulis` as a Subdistrict.
 The postal code `40114` supports the evidence.

-Discover candidates, limited to unique and relevant entities at each level.
-Kabupaten Bandung gets dropped here, because Cibeunying Kaler does not exist as a District in Kabupaten Bandung.
+Discover candidates, limited to unique and relevant entities at each level. `Kabupaten Bandung` gets dropped here, because `Cibeunying Kaler` does not exist as a District in `Kabupaten Bandung`.

 Enrich and evaluate.
 Missing data is filled from the hierarchy, then the result is scored.
-Since all four levels match (Cihaur Geulis, Cibeunying Kaler, Bandung, Jawa Barat), the confidence is 100%.
-Any similar result, like Cibeunying Kaler, Bandung, Jawa Barat without the subdistrict, appears at a lower confidence.
+Since all four levels match (`Cihaur Geulis`, `Cibeunying Kaler`, `Bandung`, `Jawa Barat`), the confidence is 100%.
+Any similar result, like `Cibeunying Kaler, Bandung, Jawa Barat` without the subdistrict, appears at a lower confidence.

 Rank and respond.
 The engine displays the data in a formatted response: